 Can I Sue a Car Dealership for Lying?

-If you are the victim of a scam, it is important to know how to sue a car dealer for misrepresentation.
-Our auto fraud attorneys will get you out of illegal contracts and get your money back.
+If you are the victim of a scam or if you are wondering what to do when a car dealer lied to you, it is important to know how to sue a car dealer for misrepresentation.
+Car dealership false advertising is illegal, and our auto fraud attorneys will get you out of illegal contracts and get your money back.

 You have rights under federal consumer protection laws and are protected under a number of laws, including: